ZeanQin/zeanqin.github.io/content/drafts/extracting-shift-handover-data-from-paper-forms-in-hospital-environment copy.md

 <asset src="articles/shift-handover-data-extraction/add-checkbox-support.png" name="Add support for checkbox" newline></asset>

 Hypothetically, if we fed the form above to the trained model, a string 'x' will be extracted for both <code>_Shift.9:00</code> and <code>_Shift.17:00</code>.
-I'd consider both checked if this is a checkbox question, and I'd consider the first option is checked if this was a radio question.
+I'd consider both options checked if this is a checkbox question, and I'd consider the first option is checked if this was a radio question.

 #### 3. Run the data extraction process as a background task and send users notifications when extraction is complete